Last Year’s Winner: Zendaya, “Euphoria”

 Hot Streak: There hasn’t been a repeat winner in nearly a decade — since Claire Danes took home back-to-back Emmys for “Homeland” in 2012-13 — and only two networks have won more than once in that same time span: Showtime and BBC America, which saw Tatiana Maslany win for “Orphan Black” in 2016 and Jodie Comer take home the trophy for “Killing Eve” in 2019.

-Notable Ineligible Series: Zendaya in “Euphoria” (Season 2 is not expected to be eligible); Jennifer Aniston in “The Morning Show” (Season 2 is not expected to be eligible); Jodie Comer and Sandra Oh in “Killing Eve” (Season 4 will not be eligible); Laura Linney in “Ozark” (Season 4 is not expected to be eligible)
+Notable Ineligible Series: Zendaya in “Euphoria” (Season 2 is not eligible); Jennifer Aniston in “The Morning Show” (Season 2 is not eligible); Jodie Comer and Sandra Oh in “Killing Eve” (Season 4 is not eligible); Laura Linney in “Ozark” (Season 4 is not eligible)

 At the bottom of this page are IndieWire Deputy TV Editor Ben Travers’ predictions for Best Actress in a Drama Series.
-This article will be updated throughout the season, along with all our predictions, so make sure to keep checking IndieWire for the latest news from the 2020 race.
-Voting for the 2021 Emmys will be held from June 17 through June 28 (with polls closing at 10 p.m.
+This article will be updated throughout the season, along with all our predictions, so make sure to keep checking IndieWire for the latest news from the 2021 race.
+Voting for the 2021 Emmys was held from June 17 through June 28 (with polls closing at 10 p.m.
 PT).
-Emmy nominations will be announced Tuesday, July 13.
-The Creative Arts Emmy Awards will be given out in September, at a date (or dates) to be announced.
+Emmy nominations were announced Tuesday, July 13.
+The Creative Arts Emmy Awards will be given out Saturday, September 11 and Sunday, September 12.
 The 73rd Annual Primetime Emmy Awards will take place Sunday, September 19.
 CBS is broadcasting the ceremony.

 The State of the Race